Our next trip will take place in 2022.

 There will be excursions to local markets, a local weaving workshop and opportunities to purchase hand-woven textiles & baskets, jewellery and hand-made works.

-Plus, we will visit the school your efforts support and see firsthand the impact that Human and Hope Association (HHA) is making in the community.
+We will visit the school funded by our supporters and see firsthand the impact that our program partner Human and Hope Association (HHA Cambodia) is making in the community.
 You will join the local team for dinner, giving you the opportunity to share stories, build connections and learn about the resilience and resourcefulness of the Khmer people.

 Limited to 10 travellers, this is an opportunity not to be missed!
 Register now and reserve your place with a $500 deposit.